Andrea Matthews

 dispersed throughout the countryside

-Tráthnóna maith – good afternoon
+Tráthnóna maith – good afternoon, good evening

 Triubhas – trews or trousers